 Gluten Free Vanilla Custard Caramel Apple Tart

-- In a small bowl, add the first 3 ingredients.
+- In a medium-sized bowl, add the first 3 ingredients.
 Mix well.

 - Spray coconut oil in a tart pan.
-Pour the crust mix in the tart pan and spread out and press down to flatten all along the bottom and sides of the tart pan.
+(I highly recommend using a tart pan with a removable bottom!
+Pour the crust mix in the tart pan and spread it out.
+Press down the crust mixture to flatten all along the bottom and sides of the tart pan.

 - In a saucepan, add milk, vanilla, and egg yolks.
-Cook on medium low heat for 8 minutes.
+Cook on medium-low heat for 8 minutes, stirring with a whisk frequently.
+Use a spoon to remove 3-4 tablespoons of the hot liquid and put it in a small bowl.
 Add tapioca starch and whisk to blend.
+Pour this back into the custard mixture and whisk to blend.

-- Pour custard into the tart pan.
-Add sliced apples onto the tart.
+- Pour the custard into the tart pan.
+Add sliced apples onto the top the tart.
 (See photo above.)

 - Remove from the oven and place on a cooling rack.
 Drizzle caramel on top.